AvikDas001/SciCalculator/README.md

 # SciCalculator
-A web calculator for scientific computation
+A web calculator for scientific computation.
 The calculator is built on HTML, CSS and JS.
 The main page of the calculator is main.html.
 The codes are written using Visual Studio Code.